Explore the New Service Tools

 Customers can chat while viewing your web page, and they can minimize the chat window whenever it’s in their way.
 The chat widget persists across your web pages so customers can keep browsing while chatting with an agent.

-This example shows what support agents see when they chat with customers via Snap-ins Chat.
-Snap-ins Chat sits directly in the Service Console, allowing a quick and easy response to customers.
+This example shows what support agents see when they chat with customers via Embedded chat.
+Embedded chat sits directly in the Service Console, allowing a quick and easy response to customers.

 Help your support team use data to uncover key insights and drive the success of your service business.
 The Service Analytics app shares best-practice key performance indicators (KPIs) about your service data in a single place.
 Even better, the app tailors this information by role, so everyone on the team gets the right information at the right time.

 Using the prebuilt dashboards in the Service Analytics app, service managers can quickly view average case closing times, customer satisfaction, and trending, historical, and peer benchmarks.
 They can also get insight into the team’s use of knowledge articles to resolve cases, and other data so they can quickly take appropriate actions.

 Another set of dashboards—called sidebars—are specifically for support agents.
 For a given case, an agent can view customer history, number of cases, and CSAT.
 Ensure that agents have fast access to this information by embedding these sidebars on key Salesforce pages, such as the service console.

 Sounds complicated and time-consuming to set up?
 Most of the hard work is already done for you!
 We built the complex queries, formulas, and ratios that draw from your service and sales data, and assembled them into easy-to-read visualizations.
 All you do is run a built-in configurator and answer a few questions about the data and fields you’d like to see.
 Woohoo!